Membrane Laboratory at NMBU advances artificial membranes and separation processes to secure clean water and sustainable Critical Raw Materials.

 Research profile

-MemLab cultivates the next generation of membrane technology professionals by training doctoral and master’s‑level researchers and hosting visiting students from the Water Harmony network.
+The Membrane Laboratory cultivates the next generation of membrane technology professionals by training doctoral and master’s students and hosting visiting researchers and exchange students through the Water Harmony network.

 Alumni